pSreeTeja/lambda-apigw-codedeploy-canary/README.md

 ### 1. Lambda Setup

 - Define the Lambda function in CDK.
-- Use `handler.currentVersion` to create an immutable version.
+- Create an immutable version using `handler.currentVersion`.
-- Attach a `prod` alias pointing to the current version.
+- Assign a `prod` alias to the current version.

 ### 2. API Gateway Setup

-- Create an API Gateway (`LambdaRestApi`).
+- Use `LambdaRestApi` to create an API Gateway.
-- Point it to the Lambda alias (not `$LATEST`).
+- Link it to the Lambda alias instead of `$LATEST`.

 ### 3. Canary Deployment with CodeDeploy

-- Create a `LambdaDeploymentGroup` in CDK.
+- Define a `LambdaDeploymentGroup` in CDK.
 - Attach it to the Lambda `prod` alias.
-- Choose a deployment strategy (e.g., `CANARY_10PERCENT_5MINUTES`):
+- Select a deployment strategy like `CANARY_10PERCENT_5MINUTES`:
-  - 10% traffic → new version for 5 minutes.
+  - Route 10% of traffic to the new version for 5 minutes.
-  - If no errors → auto-shift to 100%.
+  - If no issues arise, shift 100% of traffic to the new version.

 ### 4. CloudWatch Alarm for Rollback

-- Create a `cloudwatch.Alarm` on `alias.metricErrors()`.
+- Set up a `cloudwatch.Alarm` on `alias.metricErrors()`.
-- Add it to the deployment group.
+- Add the alarm to the deployment group.
-- If the alarm triggers → CodeDeploy rolls back automatically.
+- Trigger automatic rollback if the alarm is activated.

 ---

+## ✅ Benefits of This Setup

+- Zero-downtime deployments.
+- Safe validation of new code in production.
+- Automatic rollback on failures.
+- Fully managed by AWS CodeDeploy and CloudWatch.
+- Declaratively defined using CDK (TypeScript).

+---

+## 🔮 Next Enhancements

+- Add latency-based CloudWatch alarms to monitor response times.
+- Integrate with CI/CD pipelines like CodePipeline or GitHub Actions.
+- Customize deployment configurations for finer traffic control.